Azure-Samples/IoTDemos/IoTDemoInPrivateNetwork/README.md

    DNS Servers . . . . . . . . . . . : 10.2.0.6
 ```

-When we used Visual Studio Code in the application virtual machine to connect to the [Event Hub](#EventHub) `eventhubinvpn`, the DNS server running in `DNSforVNST` forwarded the request to resolve the name to the DNS service at `168.63.129.16`, which in turn resolved this as the address `10.2.0.8`, the private IP address of the Event Hub.
+When we used Visual Studio Code in the application virtual machine to connect to the [Event Hub](#EventHub) `eventhubinvpn`, the DNS server running in `DNSforVNET` forwarded the request to resolve the name to the DNS service at `168.63.129.16`, which in turn resolved this as the address `10.2.0.8`, the private IP address of the Event Hub.

 ### <span style="color:#0080FF">On-premises</span>
 In the on-premises network, the DNS service is configured on any computer, for example one at `192.168.1.8`.
 In the DNS running on `192.168.1.8` two conditional forwarding records are added for the Azure assets behind private IP addresses: